angulartics/angulartics/README.md

 Use `analytics-on` and `analytics-event` attributes for enabling event tracking on a specific HTML element:

 	<a href="file.pdf"
 		analytics-on="click"
+        analytics-if="myScope.shouldTrack"
 		analytics-event="Download">Download</a>

 `analytics-on` lets you specify the DOM event that triggers the event tracking; `analytics-event` is the event name to be sent.

+`analytics-if` is a conditional check.
+If the attribute value evaluates to a falsey, the event will NOT be fired.
+Useful for user tracking opt-out, etc.

 Additional properties (for example, category as required by GA) may be specified by adding `analytics-*` attributes: